ishvanihans/website-hugo/content/projects/netflix.md

     </figcaption>
 </figure>

 There is an unchecked box at the sign up stage (Figure 2) for email communication.
 If the user proceeds to click the ‘Next’ button without checking the box, they will start receiving marketing emails from Netflix.
-This is a ‘trick question’ and violates the design principle of ‘mapping’ because the correlation between the control and effect is flawed.
+This is a [‘trick wording’]([url](https://deceptive.design/types/trick-wording/)) and violates the design principle of ‘mapping’ because the correlation between the control and effect is flawed.
 The action of checking something usually implies an affirmative, so a checkmark does not correctly map to a “do not” statement.
 Moreover, the design convention of subscribing to an email list involves checking the box instead of leaving it unchecked.
 Here, Netflix plays on the user’s memory of the design convention of mailing lists and thereby also breaks the design principle of ‘memorability’.
-The dark design strategy ‘aesthetic manipulation’ is used to achieve this misdirection.
+The dark design strategy of aesthetic manipulation is used to achieve this misdirection.

 <figure>
     <img src="https://ishvanihans.github.io/website-hugo/images/netflix-images/fig3.png">